PDP-12

-Because it is the combination of two different computers it is very versatile.
+Because it is the combination of two different computers, it is very versatile.
 It can be a laboratory-oriented machine with several facilities for I/O, auxiliary storage, and control and sensing for external equipment or a general purpose computer with a flexible I/O capability that can support multiple peripheral devices.
 The basic package came with dual LINCtape drives, a scope display and I/O ports for interfacing with external laboratory equipment and peripherals.
 In addition to a display-based OS other software packages were included for data acquisition and display, Fourier analysis and mass spectrometry.

 Operating systems

-Although an OS/8 variant named OS/12 was the predominant PDP-12 operating system, there were two prior ones:
+Although an OS/8 variant named OS/12 is the predominant PDP-12 operating system, there were two prior ones: